-1. What Happens To Agatha Now?
+What Happens To Agatha Now?

 WandaVision was that, despite her "Agnes" persona, she was never under Wanda's control and was instead trying to take Wanda's powers from her.
 When Wanda won their battle in the finale, she cursed Agatha to remain the nosy sitcom neighbor character Agnes for, presumably, eternity.
 So now, Agatha is essentially trapped in her own little Hex that doesn't go beyond the boundaries of Agnes' mind.

 Does this mean Kathryn Hahn is done in the MCU?
 One of Agatha's last lines to Wanda was, "You're going to need me," so perhaps not.
 But at least Wanda put Agatha someplace where she can easily retrieve the witch if necessary — and where she cannot harm anyone else in the meantime.

-2. What's Up With Evan Peters' Character, Ralph?
+What's Up With Evan Peters' Character, Ralph?

 X-Men actors from Fox's films will reprise their roles in the MCU.
 In this version of Marvel's reality, the guy who looks like "that other Quicksilver"?
 He's just an actor.
 He was a "fake Pietro," just like those others at Fox were, in this world, fake X-Men.
 03

-3. Who Was Jimmy Woo's Witness?
+Who Was Jimmy Woo's Witness?

 WandaVision is that viewers never learn who that witness was.
 Fans theorized it would turn out to be Agatha or Ralph, but the finale had fans scratching that idea off their list.
 Another fan-favorite suspect was Dottie; fans noticed Woo's research never revealed a "Westview resident" counterpart to her "WandaVision" sitcom character, so it could be her.

 Regardless, it seems like Jimmy Woo is not revealing his sources.
 But then again, the point of someone in a witness protection program isn't to out them, is it?
 Woo's just doing his job.

-4. Will Monica Take Over S.W.O.R.D.?
+Will Monica Take Over S.W.O.R.D.?

-the post-credits scene in Spider-Man: Far From Home, where fans learn Nick Fury isn't on Earth.
+the post-credits scene in , where fans learn Nick Fury isn't on Earth.
 He's vacationing on a Skrull ship up in space.
 Monica wasn't invited up by just anyone.
 The man asking to see her is Fury.
+Spider-Man: Far From Home

 What does that mean for Monica's future?
 Beyond her newfound powers, S.W.O.R.D. is now in need of a new director.
 And the man in charge just asked her to pay a visit...

 Where Did White Vision Go?

 Hex Vision transferred his memories to White Vision, who experienced all of Vision's memories together with Wanda.
 Having then assessed the situation properly, White Vision did what the real Vision would do: the decent thing.
 He let Hex Vision go and left.
 But nobody knows where he went.

 So does that mean White Vision will be back?
 (And will he be red if he does return?)
 That's not clear, but in Wanda and Vision's final moments together, they agreed one day they may say "hello" to each other again, so fans shouldn't count him out.

 Are Billy & Tommy Alive?

 Billy and Tommy?
 When Wanda let go of the Hex, they began to break into pieces, proving the twins were creations made by Wanda's chaos magic.
 But their spirits were not something she could just conjure up.
 Wanda acknowledged this in her final words to her boys: "Thank you for choosing me to be your mom."

 So although their bodies disappeared with the Hex, it seems like their spirits are still out there.
 If fans are right about the voices Wanda heard at the very end of the finale's post-credits sequence, they are calling for help, perhaps from another dimension.

 What Is Wanda Up To Now?

 Agents of S.H.I.E.L.D. and The Runaways.
 The book dates to a time before Atlantis sank and has been used by multiple villains over the centuries.
 In Agents of S.H.I.E.L.D., it's hinted that Nick Fury was looking for it.
 And now it's in Wanda's hands, and she's studying it, including the entire chapter on herself, the Scarlet Witch.
 What she learns remains to be seen.
 08

 Is Wanda At Alkali Lake From 'X-Men'?

 Where Wanda's studying also may provide a hint.
 Although the area is never identified, fans of the Fox

 who has mutant origins in the comics, wound up somewhere that looks an awful lot like the same spot seen in films like X-Men Origins: Wolverine and X-Men: Apocalypse by sheer accident.
+09

 Will There Be A 'WandaVision' Spinoff Show?

 there's no Season 2 currently planned, but what about a spinoff?
 The finale's mid- and post-credits scenes clearly set up Wanda and Monica to go on to large-screen adventures.
 But what about Jimmy Woo?
 What about Darcy?
 Could WandaVision spawn a spinoff of Marvel's FBI X-Files?
 Or could Wanda's next appearance in Doctor Strange 2 lead her back to Agatha and Westview?
 Time will tell.